 Caste system can be defined as a social structure according to class of people, which gets decided by their birth.
-For example: A caste system makes you poor if you are born in a poor family.

 The social stratification that categorize people into different groups called ‘caste’ is usually based on your family tree.
 This system is known as caste system wherein your social status gets decided by birth.
 No matter what you grow up to be, your birth caste does not change.